Originally posted by THEGOLDPRO

 Comment

 Haha, sorry pigeon, but that was a loooooong time ago and my brain has been through way too much trauma to remember what race that was.
 I can tell you that more recently I saw a team with a yellow P5 wagon that was wicked fast.
 I want to say that was something like 3 seasons ago?
 I believe it was at Laguna Seca, so it could have been a Mazda publicity thing, but I am not certain.
 I'll never forget the sound though.
 Some where between a nascar at 9k and tri-rotor drag car.
-I couldn't believe how well it handled.-'91 Festiva L
+I couldn't believe how well it handled.

 -'91 Pro AWD New Project